We've done plenty of road trips in our time on the road, so I love these tips from Mary. Who's heading on a summer road trip this year?

 Tips to consider when travelling with kids

 - Remember fastening.
 When the car is moving, kids must be in their car seats and fastened.
-It is recommended to fasten kids younger than 2 years old in their car seats rear-facing.
+It is recommended to fasten kids younger than 2 years old in their car seat rear-facing.
 You never know when the accident can happen.
-So, if it’s time for the breastfeeding or the baby needs to be taken out of the car seat, consider pulling over and making a stop.
+So, if it’s time for breastfeeding or the baby needs to be taken out of the car seat, consider pulling over and making a stop.

 - Separate wranglers.
 To avoid any tension in the air, seat siblings who easily confront with each other separately.

-- Adjust departure time to the children’s sleep.
+- Adjust the departure time to the children’s sleep.
 If you know that your kids sleep well on the road, try to have them sleep most of the way by leaving at nap times or late in the evening when they usually go to bed.

 - Take the home comfort with you.
 Dress your kids in what they like wearing at home (especially if you want them to sleep in the car) and take some comforting things like favourite pillows or a stuffed toy along.